michaeliyer/theNewestThingEver/README.md

 # theNewestThingEver exists.
-Yes, it sure does,
+Yes, it sure does, you dumb old bastardo!